netdata/netdata/streaming/README.md

 ```
 *`stream.conf` on slaves, to enable pushing metrics to master at `10.11.12.13:19999`.*

-Using just the above configuration, the `slaves` will be pushing their metrics to the `master` netdata, but they will still maintain a local database of the metrics and run health checks.
+Using just the above configuration, the `slaves` will be pushing their metrics to the `master` Netdata, but they will still maintain a local database of the metrics and run health checks.
 To disable them, edit `/etc/netdata/netdata.conf` and set:

 ```bash
 [global]